-Proposals would change 15 Fast Combat starting procedure, correct engine displacement
+Approved!
+15 Fast Combat starting procedure revised, engine displacement corrected

-Gene Pape has proposed two changes in the Northwest 15 Fast Combat rules.
-One would change the match-start procedure to match current practice; the other is a housekeeping change that clarifies the engine displacement limit.
+Voting has approved two changes in the Northwest 15 Fast Combat rules that were proposed by Gene Pape.
+One changes the match-start procedure to align with current practice; the other is a housekeeping change that clarifies the engine displacement limit.

-The 15 Fast rules have been in use since 2014 in "provisional" status, which means that they have never been approved by a ballot.
-Therefore, the vote on this rules change proposal would be the first formal approval of the Northwest 15 Fast rules.
+The 15 Fast rules had been in use since 2014 in "provisional" status, which means that they had never been approved by a ballot.
+Therefore, the vote on this revision is the first formal approval of the Northwest 15 Fast rules.

 Summary of proposals